umple/umple/dev-tools/ReadMe.txt

   - Does not rebuild the compiler (a bit testcase) nor run the testbed tests
   - Used when you want to do a basic test after doing qbumple

+pumple
+  - Propagates the umple jars to umpleonline

  mumple
   - packages the user manual